SenpaiSimon/plex-yt-dlp/README.md

 ## Config-File

 Upon running the script for the first time you will be prompted with the message that a `config.txt`-File was created.
-Please add your paths and your api-key to the `config.json`-File.

 ### Config-File Example